MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsVoiceApplicationsPolicy.md

 # Get-CsTeamsVoiceApplicationsPolicy

 ## SYNOPSIS
-Use the Get-CsTeamsVoiceApplicationsPolicy cmdlet to get teams voice applications policy information.
-TeamsVoiceApplications policy governs what permissions the supervisors/users have over Auto Attendants and Call Queues.
+Use the Get-CsTeamsVoiceApplicationsPolicy cmdlet to get Teams voice applications policy information.
+TeamsVoiceApplications policy governs what permissions the supervisors/users have over auto attendants and call queues.

 ## SYNTAX